 Another option might be to outsource work to a country where labour costs are vastly lower (which will probably still add to production costs and require a price increase anyway).

-Not that there is anything wrong with outsourcing production of finished designs, provided it's done in an ethical and sustainable way, but it would change the nature of the business: you can't both want to buy locally handmade products while also expecting those products to be very inexpensive.
+There is nothing wrong with outsourcing production of finished designs, provided it's done in an ethical and sustainable way, but it does change the nature of the business: you can't both want to buy locally handmade products while also expecting those products to be very inexpensive.

 Apart from showing that $19 is far from a decadent price tag for even a very simple handmade item in Australia, my calculations are also a good illustration that making very basic designs assembled from mass-produced components is unlikely to build a successful and sustainable indie business in the longer term.

-Celebrate & support your local makers and designers
+Shop small: celebrate & support local makers and designers

-While the article praised the ethics behind buying handmade and indie design, and encouraged readers to support Australian designers, there was an expectation of pricing which almost no Australian designer could make a viable living from.
+While the article in Onya praised the ethics behind buying handmade and indie design, and encouraged readers to support Australian designers, there was an expectation of pricing which few Australian designers could make a viable living from.

-Being truly supportive of independent designers means embracing the fact that that we need to generate enough income from our businesses to get by in our local economy.
+Being truly supportive of independent designers and small shops means embracing the fact that that we need to generate enough income from our businesses to get by in our local economy.

 If you're shopping from local designers always bear in mind that their cost of living is likely to be much the same as your own.
 If designers aren't able to make enough income to get by we will have to find other work and the businesses you love will simply disappear.

-Celebrating cheapness will ultimately kill off indie design businesses.
+Celebrating cheapness will ultimately kill off small shops and indie design businesses.
 Please don't do it.

 PS.
 If you're a maker or designer (or run another sort of micro business) and you're not sure about what pricing formula to use to professionally price what you do, check out my very comprehensive article: Professional pricing for crafters and designers.